In this post I’ll be reviewing the following social media tips for event planners:

 Recommended Social Media Scheduling Tools

-Once you have your calendar in place to save time it is highly recommended using a social content scheduler.
+Once you have your calendar in place to save time it is highly recommended to use a social content scheduler.
 This will allow you to schedule all your posts for that month, select times to post (or let the scheduler decide) and forget about it.

 Some of the best schedulers on market right now are: